chrisbroski/supportyourlocal/README.md

 Endure backup and parse test.
 (In case of catastrophic failure.)

-Admin key in .env (for backups and troubleshooting)

 ## Features for next version

 All https

-Add facebook event link to gig
+Admin key in .env (for data download and future executive feature)

 ### Sub-Array Data

-Make separate page for sub-arrays (like track listing) Adding URL media links should end up working the same way.

-Song media should be an array that includes media type (Spotify, mp3, etc.) a URL, description, and credits.

-Add 0 to infinite media - audio, video to songs and releases.
+* Fix both front-ends to handle new way (maybe make it back-compat for now too)

 ### Central Site

-* Home Page
-* Blog
+* Blog articles
-* Form to sign up for beta

 ### Tests